chanzuckerberg/czi-oss-training/01-intro-to-os/03-understand-oss-governance.md

 ### A note on terminology

 The terms above, like "core team", "elected council", etc., are not formal but a best approximation for describing and understanding governance models.
-The spirit behind each model and their difference are more important.
+The spirit behind each model and their differences are more important.
 Moreover, every project implements governance differently and will have project-specific nuances.

 For instance, the NumPy project has a "steering council".